Canada-Democratic People’s Republic of Korea Relations

 North Korea has continued to conduct ballistic missile launches, including of intercontinental ballistic missiles.
 Canada continues to condemn these violations of UNSC resolutions and to call on North Korea to return to dialogue.

 In January 2018, Canada and the U.S. co-hosted the Vancouver Foreign Ministers’ Meeting on Security and Stability on the Korean Peninsula.
 The meeting was attended by representatives from 20 countries with the shared goal of advancing diplomatic efforts towards a stable, secure and denuclearized Korean Peninsula.
 Canada’s Minister of Foreign Affairs reaffirmed Canada’s unequivocal commitment to diplomatic efforts that create the conditions for a negotiated solution.

 In 2018, Canada also advanced the North Korea nuclear issue during its G7 Presidency.
 We also increased our contribution of personnel to the UNC in South Korea.
 Lt.-Gen. Wayne D. Eyre from the Canadian Forces was the first non-American to have been appointed Deputy Commander of the UNC, and served from 2018 to 2019.

-In 2020, North Korea implemented drastic measures to isolate the country from the COVID-19 pandemic, including closing its borders to all goods and travel.
-These measures have also caused all humanitarian organisations and many foreign missions to temporarily close and to recall their foreign-based staff.
+Since 2020, North Korea has implemented drastic measures to isolate the country from the COVID-19 pandemic, including closing its borders to all goods and travel.
+These measures have also caused all humanitarian organisations and many foreign missions to temporarily close and to recall their diplomats.

 Through Global Affairs Canada’s Weapons Threat Reduction Program, we provide funding to numerous projects: